Lewis and Clark's Columbia River

 Chamberlain Lake Railroad Tunnel

-The Chamberlain Lake Railroad Tunnel, originally built for the Spokane, Portland & Seattle Line, lies downstream of Chamberlain Lake.
+The Chamberlain Lake Railroad Tunnel, originally built as Tunnel No.9 for the Spokane, Portland & Seattle Line, (now the BNSF) lies downstream of Chamberlain Lake.
 Heading east the tracks exit the tunnel and continue over a causeway separating Chamberlain Lake from the Columbia River.
 The west portal can be viewed from the Chamberlain Lake Rest Area.

 [More]